isc-projects/stork/doc/usage.rst

    Some of the configuration fields may contain sensitive data (e.g. passwords or tokens).
 The content of these fields is hidden, and a placeholder is shown.
-   Configurations downloaded as JSON files by users other than super admins contain null values in place of the sensitive data.
+   Configurations downloaded as JSON files by users other than super-admins contain null values in place of the sensitive data.

 Dashboard